Links with Class Teachers

 Parents’ Evening - in the autumn and spring term there will be an appointment where parents and their children will meet with the class teacher on a one to one basis to talk about learning and progress for all areas of the curriculum, particularly reading, writing and maths.

 Curriculum Knowledge Organisers - at the beginning of each term class teachers will send home information outlining what the children will be learning in class during the term and some key knowledge they will be expected to remember.
 Parents are asked to support their children in learning these facts and children will take part in quizzes to help them re-visit and retain their learning.

 Inspire sessions - over the course of the year we invite parents into school to work alongside their child and find out more about our school curriculum.
-Previously we had great success with developing reading and computing skills as well as geography skills across school.
+We endeavour to cover the whole range of subjects.
+Our most recent sessions have involved Healthy Lifestyles, sports and PE; Maths and E safety and computing.

 Sharing and Supporting Learning